electricgecko/DRKWRTR/readme.md

 For now, DRKWRTR supports just a single document.
 It uses local storage on a per-browser basis to save and retrieve your data.
 It does so automatically once you stop writing.
 A filled dot in the bottom left corner (desktop)/upper right corner (mobile) indicates a saved document.

+An instance of the app is publicly running at [drkwrtr.co](http://drkwrtr.co).

 ### Plugins & dependencies
 * **Autosize** by Jack Moore – http://www.jacklmoore.com/autosize
 * **Idle Timer** by Paul Irish — https://github.com/thorst/jquery-idletimer